The fastest browser-based live-streaming protocol

 Quality is key

 From live sports to remote inspections, audiovisual quality is more important than ever.
-Vindral enables crystal-clear experiences with unmatched stability, even for viewers on congested networks.
+Vindral Live enables crystal-clear experiences with unmatched stability, even for viewers on congested networks.
 Achieving quality retention, especially at 4K, marks a significant advantage over real-time solutions such as WebRTC.
-Vindral’s cutting-edge adaptive bitrate algorithm, together with the fully configurable buffer, provide unmatched resilience for live streams – unlocking 4K sub-second latency across the globe.
+Vindral Live’s cutting-edge adaptive bitrate algorithm, together with the fully configurable buffer, provide unmatched resilience for live streams – unlocking 4K sub-second latency across the globe.

-Compared to solutions based on WebRTC technology, Vindral provides a more resilient stream; with smoother playback and higher image quality.
+Compared to solutions based on WebRTC technology, Vindral Live provides a more resilient stream; with smoother playback and higher image quality.
 On non-perfect networks, such as mobile and WiFi networks, competing technologies struggle with frame drops, freeze frames, or display artifacts.